Zolang/Zolang/README.md

 }
 ```

 Notice the `./templates/swift`.
 This is the location of the `.stencil` files that customize the actual code generation process.
-The Zolang organization has [a repo of supported languages](https://github.com/Zolang/ZolangTemplates)
+The Zolang organization has [a repo of supported languages](https://github.com/Zolang/ZolangTemplates).

+> 😇 P.S.
+It only took around 30 minutes to add the templates needed to be able to compile Zolang to the Swift (programming language)!
+So you shouldn't restrain yourself from using Zolang if your favorite language is not yet supported.
+Just add it and continue hacking.

 #### Defining Models
 We could create a file `.build/swift/Person.zolang`